 Beth Allen-Gardner is praised for a

-her singing as "expressive and technically virtuosic, earning for her efforts whoops and cheers from the capacity crowd."
-Among Beth's most recent performance honors is her selection as finalist in the Eighth Biennial Bach Vocal Competition for American Singers, with final round auditions set to take place in May, 2014.
+her singing as "expressive and technically virtuosic, earning...whoops and cheers from the capacity crowd."
+This spring, Beth was selected as a finalist in the Biennial Bach Vocal Competition for American Singers.

 Beth earned her Bachelor of Music with